bazelbuild/bazel-blog/_posts/2019-09-29-intellij-bazel-sync.md

     └── workspace.xml
 ```

-This file contains the last known persistent state of the user's workflow in the IntelliJ application.
+This file contains the last known state of the user's workflow in the IntelliJ
-Using these settings, IntelliJ can recreate the active tabs, settings, recently
+application.
+Using these settings, IntelliJ can recreate the active tabs,
-used run configurations, and VCS tab states after restarting the IDE.
+settings, recently used run configurations, and VCS tab states after restarting
+the IDE.

 ## Portability of the `.ijwb` directory

 The `.ijwb` directory is not completely portable.
 Files like `.bazelproject` and
 `codeStyleConfig.xml` can be shared project-wide, but `workspace.xml` and
-`.workspace.iml` should be user specific.
+`.workspace.iml` should be user-specific.

 In general, extract `.bazelproject` file out of `.ijwb/` to version control it,
 and follow [JetBrains' recommendations